classesrsc/lanotifica/docs/getting-started.md

 curl -sLO $(curl -s https://api.github.com/repos/alessandrolattao/lanotifica/releases/latest | grep -o 'https://[^"]*\.deb') && sudo dpkg -i lanotifica_*.deb && rm lanotifica_*.deb
 ```

-After installation, start the service and open the web interface at `https://localhost:19420`.

-### App

-Download from [Google Play](https://play.google.com/store/apps/details?id=com.alessandrolattao.lanotifica) or build from source.

-## Setup

-1. Start the server on your Linux machine
-2. Open `https://localhost:19420` in your browser
-3. Accept the self-signed certificate warning
-4. Open the LaNotifica app on your phone
-5. Grant notification access when prompted
-6. Tap "Scan QR Code" and scan the code shown on your desktop
-7. Enable the forwarding toggle

-Your phone notifications will now appear on your desktop.

-## Autostart

-The server runs as a user service.
-To start it and enable it at login, run:
+## Step 2: Start the Server

 ```
 systemctl --user enable --now lanotifica
 ```

+This starts the server and enables it to run automatically on login.

+## Step 3: Install the App

+Download from [Google Play](https://play.google.com/store/apps/details?id=com.alessandrolattao.lanotifica) or build from source.

+## Step 4: Connect

+1. Open `https://localhost:19420` in your browser
+2. Accept the self-signed certificate warning
+3. Open the LaNotifica app on your phone
+4. Grant notification access when prompted
+5. Tap "Scan QR Code" and scan the code shown on your desktop
+6. Enable the forwarding toggle

+Your phone notifications will now appear on your desktop.